-Mr. Matthew O. Maddox has been appointed as a non-executive Director for a three year term effective 1 April 2016.
+Mr. Matthew O. Maddox has been appointed as a non-executive Director for a three-year term effective 1 April 2016.
+On 7 February 2018, Mr. Matthew O. Maddox was re-designated from a non-executive Director to an executive Director.

-Ms. Kim Sinatra has been appointed as a non-executive Director for a three year term effective 1 April 2017.
+Ms. Kim Sinatra has been appointed as a non-executive Director for a three-year term effective 1 April 2017.